Jayaben Desai: Early life

 Born in Dharmaj, Gujarat, India, Desai moved to Tanzania, East Africa, in 1956.
-At the age of twenty two, she married Suryakant, a factory owner.
-The couple were from middle class mercantile backgrounds.
+At the age of 22, she married Suryakant, a factory owner.
+The couple were from middle-class mercantile backgrounds.
 They moved to Britain in 1967, before the Commonwealth Immigrants Act 1968 made it harder for British passport holders from former British colonies to enter the country.

-Grunwick Dispute
+Grunwick dispute

 In Britain, Desai had to take up low-paid work, first as a sewing machinist, then processing film in the Grunwick factory.
 She resigned after being ordered to work overtime at short notice, and instigated a strike among the mainly Asian and female workforce.
 The strikers protested about working conditions, pay inequality and institutionalised racism within the company.
 Women were even asked why they needed to go to the toilet, and Desai counselled her colleagues not to be intimidated by this.
 Her words to the manager on resignation were: "What you are running here is not a factory, it is a zoo.
 In a zoo, there are many types of animals.
 Some are monkeys who dance on your fingertips, others are lions who can bite your head off.
 We are those lions, Mr Manager."

 Desai led the strikers in their two-year picket from 1976 to 1978.
 The strike was backed by the Association of Professional, Executive, Clerical and Computer Staff (APEX Union), who also produced a strike bulletin.
 The local Union of Post Office Workers (UPW) branch refused to deliver the Grunwick photography laboratory post, until challenged with the support of the Conservative Party, at that time the government Opposition.

 Desai was an inspiring speaker and well-known speaker, speaking out against racist and sexist comments aimed at her and at the other striking workers, and criticising what she felt was a lack of support from the Trades Union Congress for her cause.
-She said that: "Trade union support is like honey on the elbow - you can smell it, you can feel it, but you cannot taste it."
+She said: "Trade union support is like honey on the elbow – you can smell it, you can feel it, but you cannot taste it."

 In November 1977, Desai went on hunger strike with fellow strikers Vipin Magdani, Johnny Patel and Yasu Patel.

 The prime minister Jim Callaghan appointed a judge, Lord Justice Scarman to settle the dispute.
 Desai testified at length.
 Judge Scarman recommended that the union should be recognised and the sacked workers reinstated.
 The factory owner ignored the report and the unions backed off, leaving the Grunwick strike committee to announce the strike was over on 14 July 1978.